-In Estonia, women aged 50–69 are screened for the early detection of breast cancer.
-In 2022, insured and uninsured women born in 1954, 1956, 1958, 1960, 1962, 1964, 1966, 1968, 1970 and 1972 are invited to breast cancer screening.
+In Estonia, women aged 50–68 are screened for the early detection of breast cancer.
+In 2024 we invite women (including uninsured) who are born in 1950, 1954, 1956, 1958, 1960, 1962, 1964, 1966, 1968, 1970, 1972, 1974.
 If they wish, all women of the said age group can come to the Medical Centre for the screening.
 Many women do not come to the screening because they have not received an invitation.
 It is not necessary to have an invitation or a referral to undergo the screening.
 It should be two years after the last breast cancer screening.

 Women who are either younger or older than the target group of the screening should contact a family physician or a gynaecologist in case of breast-related complaints, who will perform the initial examination and, if necessary, refer the patient to further breast studies.

 The screening is free of charge (health insurance is not necessary).

 Breast cancer is the most common form of cancer in women, and continues to be the number one cancer site for women in Estonia.
 Screening plays the most important role in the early detection of breast cancer.
 Breast cancer screening is an examination of women of a certain age group, mostly without any complaints, to detect breast cancer at an early stage when it is not yet possible to detect the disease with other tests.

 Although the target group of the screening could be wider, the frequency of breast cancer is the highest among those aged 50–68 years – breast cancer is found in 4–6 women per thousand screenings via a breast X-ray examination, or mammography.
 Research conducted around the world indicates that screening can reduce the mortality rate of women with breast cancer by 30–35%.
 Out of every hundred women who could otherwise die from breast cancer, thirty-five will survive thanks to screening!